The impact of Language: a cross-border collaboration for the design, development and promotion of an online Palestinian Arabic course

 The ‘Online Arabic from Palestine’ language course will be formally launched in September 2018 and will be taught by trained and experienced teachers based at the Arabic Center of the Islamic University of Gaza.

-The ‘Online Arabic from Palestine’ is the main output of a cross-border partnership between the University of Glasgow and the Islamic University of Gaza (Palestine).
+The ‘Online Arabic from Palestine’ was the main output of a cross-border partnership between the University of Glasgow and the Islamic University of Gaza (Palestine).
 Led by Dr Giovanna Fassetta (UofG) and Dr Nazmi Al-Masri (IUG), the collaboration resulted in the design and development of an Arabic language course for beginners that is due to be launched in September 2018.
 Following the launch, the course will be taught online by trained and experienced teachers based at the Arabic Center (IUG) to learners worldwide.

 An abstract on the project – based on a paper delivered at the University of Warwick in May 2018 - has been submitted for a special issue of Language and Intercultural Communication.
 A further paper on the project is due to be presented in September 2018 at the European Educational Research